neuronflicker/CTF/UCF/Scripting_Repetition1/README.md

 > Note: I ran it with a count a couple of times to check the number of values needed

 This worked, and gave me the flag.

-## Additional notes - Python
-To Be Completed